 Video clips: David Brazil | Sara Larsen | Andrew Schelling

-Join us for a reading by and conversation with four poets based in the Bay Area and in Boulder, Colorado.
-This event is free and open to the public.
+A reading by and conversation with four poets based in the Bay Area and in Boulder, Colorado.

 David Brazil was born in New York and lives in California.
 His new book, Holy Ghost, is forthcoming this spring from City Lights Books/Spotlight Series.
 He is the author of two full-length poetry collections: The Ordinary (Compline, 2013), and Antisocial Patience (Roof Books, 2015).
 Chapbook publications include Spy Wednesday and Meet Me Beneath The War Angels.
 With Kevin Killian, he edited The Kenning Anthology of Poets Theater: 1945–1985 (Kenning Editions, 2010).

 Sara Larsen is a poet living in Oakland.
 Her new book Merry Hell has just been released from Atelos Press.
 Her previous book, All Revolutions Will Be Fabulous, was released by Printing Press in 2014.
 Sara has performed her work widely, including at The Berkeley Art Museum, Grace Cathedral, LitQuake, and The Poetry Project in NYC.

 Andrew Schelling is a poet, essay writer, and translator.
 He works on land use issues in the American West, and teaches poetry and Sanskrit at Naropa University in Boulder, Colorado.
 In India he teaches at Deer Park Institute in the Himalayan foothills.
 His most recent book is Tracks Along the Left Coast: Jaime de Angulo & Pacific Coast Culture (Counterpoint Press).